yasmin-alshurafa/performing-robots/Midterm Project/journal.md

 ### Oct 4:

 - Today I wired up all the components I needed and tested that they were working using the built-in example.
 I wired up the 3 buttons and test them out using the DigitalReadSerial example and they all worked.
-I attached the first radio to the Arduino that has the buttons connected and by that I had my first Arduino ready.
+I attached the first radio to the Arduino that has the buttons connected and by that, I had my first Arduino ready.
 The Arduino with the buttons will be that one used to control the working components attached to the other Arduino.

 - This is how the first Arduino with the buttons and the radio turned out: